farazalam2017/sum-server/README.md

-# Sum Server for Harkirat Cohort
+# Sum Server of Harkirat Cohort

 A simple Express.js server deployed on Render to provide various API functionalities such as fetching todos, calculating sums, interest, and generating random notifications.